scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 To use the native transaction manager, you need to set `jdbc` to a transaction manager type in **scalardb.properties** as follows.

 ```
-scalar.db.jdbc.transaction_manager_type=jdbc
+scalar.db.transaction_manager=jdbc
 ```

-You don't need to set a key `transaction` to `true` in Scalar DB scheme for the native transaction manager.
+You don't need to set a key `transaction` to `true` in Scalar DB schema for the native transaction manager.
-So you can use the same scheme file as **emoney-storage.json**.
+So you can use the same schema file as **emoney-storage.json**.

 ## Further documentation